 Over the years we have worked with fish researchers, engineers, and an independent fisheries management firm to review the most recent scientific research on invasive species barriers and solutions that have worked for other communities in the Great Lakes region.
 We have invested about $200,000 to research the behaviors of the round goby and design concepts to do three things:

-The concept is 60% designed and involves building a concrete,, U-shaped channel adjacent to and downstream from the Menasha lock.
+The concept is 60% designed and involves building a concrete, U-shaped channel adjacent to and downstream from the Menasha lock.
 Electrodes would be recessed in the bottom of the channel.
 This type of a barrier will allow boat traffic to pass through the channel while halting the passage of fish.
 The barrier delivers a pulsing DC current to fish entering the channel, causing them to turn around and not enter the lock; it also uses a water velocity process to prevent the round goby from moving into the lock channel.
-The DC current in the water is not dangerous to humans.
+The DC current in the water is a slower pulse at a lower frequency, so this is nothing like the electrical current that you might have in your home.

 The Authority completed a plan that was submitted to the DNR for review and comment.
 The primary portions of the documents are available for public review.